AdobeDocs/campaign-classic.en/help/installation/using/connecting-through-ldap.md

 >* Make sure that your system and your openssl versions are compatible with Campaign in the [Compatibility matrix](../../rn/using/compatibility-matrix.md).
 Outdated versions can impact your LDAP authentication.
 >

-The LDAP configuration is carried out in the deployment assistant.
+The LDAP configuration is carried out in the deployment wizard.
 The **[!UICONTROL LDAP integration]** option must be selected during the first configuration step.
-Refer to [Deployment assistant](../../installation/using/deploying-an-instance.md#deployment-assistant).
+Refer to [deployment wizard](../../installation/using/deploying-an-instance.md#deployment-assistant).

 The window lets you configure the identification of Adobe Campaign users via the specified LDAP directory.